Meet “cheeky, chatty and kind hearted” Ethan.

 Ethan’s mum Bhavna describes her son as “cheeky, chatty and kind hearted.”
 He adores cars, particularly go-carting and all things techy.
-Ethan would one day love to be a Youtube star or radio presenter, with millions in the bank.
+Ethan would one day love to be a YouTube star or radio presenter, with millions in the bank.
 His positivity and ambition remain intact, despite a really turbulent couple of years since his sight began to rapidly deteriorate.
-Bhavna credits the help and support her family have received from the Royal Society for Blind Children (RSBC) and in particular, their Family Support Service, for stepping in to offer advice and professional guidance when they found themselves in crisis and facing an uncertain future.
+Bhavna credits the help and support her family have received from the Royal Society for Blind Children (RSBC) and in particular, the Family Support Service, for stepping in to offer advice and professional guidance when they found themselves in crisis and facing an uncertain future.

 Life Without Limits for Blind Young People

 RSBC first came to Bhavna’s attention in early 2016, when she spotted one of our posters on a London bus.
 The poster’s image of a blind girl with a cane, getting off a bus, with the words “Life Without Limits for Blind Young People” really struck a chord with her.
 As soon as Bhavna got home, she dialled the number and asked an RSBC advisor if we could provide her with some emotional support as well as provide Ethan with opportunities to meet other vision impaired children.